Screen-Time Recommendations for Children: Research Based Tips

 Flipd is just one example of apps designed to increase productivity at school and at work.
 There are a handful of apps available in the Google Play™ store and the Apple Store®; just search “productivity,” and a list of apps will appear.
 Check the description of the app to find one that suits your family’s needs.

 At the end of the day, technology is not going away and is, in fact, intertwining itself further into our everyday lives as the years pass.
-We don’t have to fight its integration, but we can work with it to enhance our lives and how we learn, especially when it comes to video games and screen-time recommendations.
-At the core, games—such as board games—are constructed to teach.
-Video games just happened to take the core and mix it with the advancements of technology and expand the possibilities of learning through different genres that appeal to all ages.
-With proper screen-time recommendations in mind, there is no reason you and your child cannot find happiness, education, and balance in gaming.
+We don’t have to fight its integration, but we can work with it to enhance our lives.
+With proper screen-time recommendations in mind, there is no reason you and your child cannot find happiness, education, and balance in the digital world.